mgreiff/AerialVehicleControl.jl/docs/DOCS.md

 \f$\mathcal{V}(t)\approx 0.5\f$ if running the continuous controller in
 \ref example_cont_attitude_FSF_SO3_continuous with the same disturbance.

-Again, both the system state and the reference are internally represented by quaternions.
+Again, both the controlled system and the reference system attitudes are internally represented by quaternions.
 As such, we may converge to an error on SU(2) which is \f$\pm I\f$, both representing the same element on SO(3).
 Hence, \f$\Gamma(X_r, X)\rightarrow \{0\lor 2\}\f$,
 \f$\bar{\Gamma}(X_r, X)\rightarrow \{0\lor 2\}\f$, and